suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.MFST.CONFIDENTIALITY: Encrypted Manifests {#req-sec-mfst-confidentiality}

-It MUST be possible to encrypt part or all of the manifest.
-This may be accomplished with either transport encryption or with at-rest encryption.
+A manifest format MUST allow encryption of selected parts of the manifest or encryption of the entire manifest to prevent sensitive content of the firmware metadata to be leaked.

 Mitigates: [THREAT.MFST.EXPOSURE](#threat-mfst-exposure), [THREAT.NET.ONPATH](#threat-net-onpath)

-Implemented by: External Encryption Wrapper / Transport Security
+Implemented by: Manifest Encryption Wrapper / Transport Security

 ### REQ.SEC.IMG.COMPLETE_DIGEST: Whole Image Digest {#req-sec-img-complete-digest}